Quick start

 Y | operations | What operations for the previously given types to forward to this admission policy by the API server for evaluation. |

-Y | mutating | A boolean value to be set to true for policies that can mutate incoming requests. |
+Y | mutating | Set this boolean value to true for policies that can mutate incoming requests. |

 N | settings | A free-form object that contains the policy configuration values. |